Mobility-Data-Space/mds-edc/docs/contract_negotiation_manual_approval_proposal.md

 - set `pending` to false, transition state to `TERMINATING` with the reason set in the `errorDetail` attribute, save negotiation

-An API endpoint needs to be added as well to permit to approve/reject the negotiation.
+A pair of API endpoints will be needed to approve/reject the negotiation, and they would be like:

+`POST .../negotiations/<contract_negotiation_id>/approve`
+`POST .../negotiations/<contract_negotiation_id>/reject`

 #### Additional feature: eventing